Aspie96/blog/content/posts/free-speech.md

 ## Social media censorship

-Governments aren't the only ones taking actions to prevent public communications, thereby engaging in censorship.
+Governments aren't alone in taking actions to prevent public communications, thereby engaging in censorship.

 Social media platforms are used by many as one of the primary tools for public self-expression.
 The companies running them, however, can remove anything they wish and even ban accounts altogether.
 This gives them a lot of power to influence public discourse.